MnCode-CodeKitty/codekitty.org/site/content/workshops/_index.md

 heading: What we offer
 description: >-
   We offer workshops for learners grades 3 through 5 (and up!).
 See below for more information.

+blurb:
+  heading: Workshops
+  text: >-
+    Our workshops have helped over 200 students succeed at coding, robotics, and engineering.
+We have worked with Girl Scout troops, classrooms, teacher groups, and even birthday parties!
+    All of our donations go back into providing our robot kits and instructional materials as cheaply as possible, and we rely on grants to cover our operational costs.
+Know that whe you sign up for our workshop, the suggested donation goes directly toward providing the robots that your students will take home.

 intro:
   blurbs:
     - image:
       text: >
-        Our innovative
-        workshop model allows students to build a 3D printed robot, learn to code in Python, and then learn how to code the robot they built - and they get to keep the robot at the end!
+        Our innovative workshop model allows students to build a 3D printed robot, learn to code in Python, and then learn how to code the robot they built - and they get to keep the robot at the end!
     - image:
       text: >
-        We are also working on an ever-expanding collection of online and interactive workshop content so we can work with distance learning/remote students.
+        We are developing an ever-expanding collection of online and interactive workshop content so we can work with distance learning/remote students.
 We combine workshop content from several different media (interactive coding, hands-on building, online video and games, and even comic books!) to engage as many learners as possible.
     - image:
       text: >
         Our robots are 3D printed using environmentally friendly biodegradable PLA plastic made from corn starch, not fossil fuels.
 The plastic can be recycled at the end of its life, and all of our designs are freely available online (see our Resources page), so you can